Affiliations

 Fossil Rim is affiliated with a much larger network of national and international organizations dedicated to the conservation of land and animals.

 Fossil Rim Wildlife Center is an Association of Zoos and Aquariums (AZA) accredited institution.
-AZA-accredited institutions represent zoological parks or aquariums that maintain both a professional staff and a more-than-token collection of wildlife, providing the collection with appropriate care and exhibiting them in an aesthetic manner on a regularly scheduled, predictable basis.
-Institutional members have as their primary business the exhibition, conservation and preservation of the earth’s fauna in an educational and scientific manner.
+AZA-accredited institutions maintain professional staff and meaningful wildlife collections, ensuring animals receive appropriate care and are presented in an engaging, accessible manner for the public.
+These institutions are united by a shared commitment to the exhibition, conservation, and preservation of the earth's fauna in an educational and scientifically grounded way.

-All zoos and aquariums must be accredited to become members of AZA.
-This involves undergoing a thorough review that includes a detailed accreditation application, as well as a multiple-day, on-site inspection by a team of experts from around the country.
+AZA membership requires accreditation, a rigorous process that includes a detailed application and a multiple-day, on-site inspection conducted by a team of experts from across the country.

 Zoological Association of America